reactjs/react.dev/content/docs/how-to-contribute.md

 * `yarn linc` is like `yarn lint` but faster because it only checks files that differ in your branch.
 * `yarn test` runs the complete test suite.
 * `yarn test --watch` runs an interactive test watcher.
+* `yarn test --prod` runs tests in the production environment.
 * `yarn test <pattern>` runs tests with matching filenames.
-* `yarn test-prod` runs tests in the production environment.
-It supports all the same options as `yarn test`.
 * `yarn debug-test` is just like `yarn test` but with a debugger.
 Open `chrome://inspect` and press "Inspect".
 * `yarn flow` runs the [Flow](https://flowtype.org/) typechecks.
 * `yarn build` creates a `build` folder with all the packages.